I Just Want You

 Essential (2003)

 Jim: "I Just Want You" was fun to write.
-Ozzy and I sat in my studio and bounced rhyming lyric lines back and forth for an hour or two until we had a page-full of ideas ... some of them brilliant, some of them just plain silly.
-The song grew out of that (click on the "lyric sheet" below).
+Ozzy and I sat in my studio and bounced ideas back and forth for hours until we had a page-full of lyrics ... some of them good, some of them just plain silly.
+And every time we came up with a silly lyric, we'd laugh and laugh.
+In fact, that's my enduring memory of Ozzy ... he loved to laugh.

-Ozzy is the world's biggest Beatle fan.
-"I Just Want You" started out, on the original demo recording, with a "Strawberry Fields" flute motif cycling through the verses, eventually building to a heavy chorus with drums and guitars (listen to the "demo version" above).
-Ozzy fought to keep those elements in, but producer Michael Beinhorn erased all Beatle references when he cut the studio version of the song.
+On our original home-demo recording of "I Just Want You" we started with a "Strawberry Fields" flute motif cycling through the verses, eventually building to a heavy chorus with drums and guitars (listen to the "demo version" above).
+Ozzy wanted to keep those elements in, but his producer removed all Beatle references when they recorded the final studio version of the song.

-It was Beinhorn's idea to hook me up with Ozzy.
-He called me from New York in January or February 1994 and said he thought it'd be great if Ozzy and I could get together to write.
+Actually, it was the producer's idea to hook me up with Ozzy.
+He called me in January or February 1994 and said he thought it'd be great if Ozzy and I could get together to write.

-Michael told me he planned on taking Ozzy's music in "a completely different direction".
-When I asked him to explain, he said "Let me send you a tape with some inspirational ideas".
-A few days latter a cassette tape arrived in the mail.
-I popped it in the machine and pushed "play".
+The producer told me he planned on taking Ozzy's music in "a completely different direction".
+When I asked him to explain he said, "Let me send you a tape with some inspirational ideas".

-The first song, as I recall, was a mid-60s duet with Frank Sinatra and his daughter Nancy.
-The next track was "Nine Inch Nails" ... and it kind of went like that, about 30 songs in all.
+The first song on the tape, if I recall, was a 1960's duet with Frank Sinatra and his daughter Nancy.
+The next track was "Nine Inch Nails", followed by Beethoven? ... and it went like that, about 30 songs in all.

 I was completely baffled.